 Almost everyone has heard divorce horror stories.
 For example, during the divorce process, the parties exchange financial information in what should be a transparent process with full disclosure.
-Based on this disclosure of assets and debts, the parties reach a settlement, or they head to trial to … [Read more...] about Conducting a Forensic Financial Analysis in Divorce Proceedings: Part 1
+Based on this disclosure of assets and debts, the parties reach a settlement, or they head to trial to have the assets and debts divided by the court.
+A year later, they learn that their spouse had a pension plan that they didn’t know existed.
+Or, maybe there was a secret bank account as well as other … [Read more...] about Conducting a Forensic Financial Analysis in Divorce Proceedings: Part 1

 Jenny Staskey